Olives are versatile fruits (yes – they are fruit!).

 Brine acts as a preserving agent due to its high sodium content, so your olives should always be covered in brine.
-Therefore, don’t throw away your brine until you’re doing with your olives.
+Therefore, don’t throw away your brine until you’re done with your olives.

 However, if you’ve done this by accident, you can make your own brine by mixing ½ tsp salt per cup of water.
-This won’t be particularly strong, so you need to consume your olives within a few weeks.
+This won’t be particularly strong, so you must consume your olives within a few weeks.

 How Long Will My Olives Last

 We would recommend always getting olives stored in oil or brine.
 If you’ve opted for liquid-free olives, they’ll only last a week from opening them, as they’ll go bad soon after meeting bacteria.

 Olives in brine have a shelf life of 18-24 months.
 However, since this is a sealed product, provided the seal is intact, it should be fine six months after the best-by date.